 I generally tried to stay away from publishing things.
 However, it seemed that several professors remembered my work.
 I was invited to publish a paper that became the cover feature piece of the Ivey Business Journal.
 That led to more opportunities in strategy.

 Yet, after banking I joined the consulting practice within an accounting firm.
+I assumed it would be interesting like my previous work in strategy.
 Similar to my previous experience, I was referred by a partner.
 I went through 4 interviews and joined that firm at the management level.